Ali-Cheikh/news-agent/setup.md

 <img src="/assets/Tnosey-foundit.png" align="left" style="margin-top=10px" />

 ### Nosey is the nosy AI that pokes into your RSS feeds and serves up a daily digest.
-This guide shows exactly how to set it up, customize it, and run it — all for free.
+This guide shows exactly how to set it up, customize it, and run it — all for free **within 5mn**.

 ---